-A).
+- A).
 Instructional Process: This course will function in a seminar/collaborative learning format where participants will actively and knowledgeably contribute to discussions.
-Students are responsible for leading several of the class in text discussions and case studies.
-Students will evaluate the performance of colleagues in these student-led discussions.
+Students are responsible for leading several of the class in text discussions and case studies. - B).

-B).
 Attendance: Mandatory for each class.
 All assignments must be completed, including class work.
 Call or email before class for excused absence and for assignment of additional work.
-Two absences fail class.
+Two absences fail class. - C).

-C).
 Participation: Because this class will function in a seminar and roundtable discussion format and not a lecture class, the active participation of all students is required.
-Participation will be evaluated not only on the quantity of what you say but also on the quality of your contribution to class and group discussions.

-D).
-Professional Integrity: Please be diligent in using proper source citation for all work (APA style) and giving credit when and where due.
+Participation will be evaluated not only on the quantity of what you say but also on the quality of your contribution to class and group discussions. - D).
+Professional Integrity: Please be diligent in using proper source citation for all work (APA style) and giving credit when and where due. - E).

-E).
 Assignments are evaluated on effort, professional quality, completeness, and timeliness.
 Late assignments are accepted with prior approval of instructor.
 Grade may be lowered for late assignments.

-Departmental Attendance Policy
+Attendance/Techonology Policy

 Class attendance is expected and required.
-Any missed class time will be made up by completing extra selfdesigned assignments and approved by the instructor.
+Any missed class time may be made up by completing extra assignments as approved by the instructor.
 Missing more than ten percent of class time may result in failure to complete the class.
-This would be 4.5 hours of a 45 hour class (3 credits), 3.0 hours for a 30 hour class (2 credits) or 1.5 hours for a 15 hour class (1 credit.)
+This would be 3.0 hours for a 30 hour class (2 credits).
 In case of extreme hardship and also at the discretion of the instructor, a grade of incomplete may be given for an assignment or the entire course.
 In such cases, the work to be submitted in order to remove the incomplete must be documented appropriately and stated deadlines met.
 Students are expected to be on time to class and tardiness may be seen as an absence that requires make-up work.